Sufficiency of disclosure: Written description and possession

+To summarize: without the written description/sufficiency of disclosure requirement, an applicant might delay scientific and technical progress by blocking competitors from inventing something that the applicant has not yet invented (i.e. did not describe in his patent application).
+The written description requirement thus reinforces the idea that patents are a reward for inventing by requiring the applicant to show they possess the invention.

+Deposit of biological material

+Biological (i.e. "capable of self-replication either directly or indirectly") materials (such as yeast, algae, protozoa, eukaryotic cells, cell lines, hybridomas, plasmids, viruses, plant tissue cells, lichens, seeds, vectors, cell organelles etc.) can be patented in the US as compositions of matter or as articles of manufacture, provided that they are useful, novel and non-obvious.
+However, a precise description (such as molecular structure) is not always possible in such cases, which makes it difficult to meet written description and enablement requirements for claims involving biological materials.
+One option to claim such biological inventions is by using plant patents.
+Another option is to use regular utility patents in combination with a deposit of the claimed biological material according to Budapest Treaty of 1977.
+The US law allows for such biological deposit(s) to be made at any time before the patent issuance (and in some cases during reexamination), however many other countries require deposits before patent filing.
+Such deposits are typically made for 30 years.

 Best mode

 In the United States, the sufficiency of disclosure requirement is complemented by an additional requirement, generally not found in other national patent jurisdictions: the "best mode requirement".
 According to the requirement, the disclosure must also contain the inventor's "best mode" of making or practising the invention.
 For example, if an inventor knows that a liquid should be heated to 250 degrees for optimal performance, but discloses in the patent that the liquid should be heated to "above 200 degrees", then the inventor has not disclosed his "best mode" for carrying out the invention.
 The best mode must be disclosed for the entire invention, and not only its innovative aspects.

 The purpose of the “best mode” requirement is to ensure full disclosure, such that the inventor may not “disclose only what he knows to be his second-best embodiment, retaining the best for himself.”

 The "best mode requirement" only applies to what the inventor knows at the time the application is filed, not to what is subsequently discovered.

 Post-AIA, US law no longer permits invalidation of a US patent for failure to disclose the best mode, although technically the best mode is still required to be disclosed by the language of 35 U.S.C.
 Section 112.